 Medium: Paint on concrete

-Where: Charles River Esplanade -- underpass and walkway west of the Massachusetts Avenue bridge
+Where: Charles River Esplanade -- underpass and walkway west of the Massachusetts Avenue bridge.
+Click here for exact location.

 Why: To provide a local artist the creative freedom to re-imagine a utilitarian concrete environment into one that will spark new connections with a bright, striking mural that echoes the beauty, diversity, and energy of The Charles River Esplanade and of Boston.

-*The piece was comissioned by the Esplanade Association and is being curated and produced by Now + There
+The mural, commissioned by the Esplanade Association, is being curated and produced by Now + There.

 Artist: Ann Lewis - in collaboration with residents a local reentry facility for incarcerated women run by Community Resources for Justice.